WinzarH/LikertMakeR/README.md

   > x <- lfast(n = 256, mean = 4.5, sd = 1.0, lowerbound = 1, upperbound = 7, items = 5)
   > ```
   >  ###### Example
-  > an 11-point likelihood of purchase scale
+  > an 11-point likelihood-of-purchase scale
   > ```
   > x <- lfast(256, 2, 1.8, 0, 10, seed = 42)
   > ```

 #### lexact()
   *  ___lexact___ attempts to produce a vector with exact first and second moments.
 It uses the _Differential Evolution_ algorithm in the ___DEoptim___ package to find appropriate values within the desired constraints.
-___lexact___ can take some time to complete the optimisation task, but is excellent for simulating data from already-published reports where only summary statistics are reported.
+___lexact___ may take some time to complete the optimisation task, but is excellent for simulating data from already-published reports where only summary statistics are reported.

   > ###### Example
   > a five-item, seven-point Likert scale